grassLEE/grassLeeBlog/blog/2023/dictionaries-lists-and-more/index.md

 ```
 Another handy function comes with our first entry in the list below, title len().
 This function performs a count on all the key-value pairs that appear in our dictionary.
 Again, this is easy to count when the present information is relatively small, but becomes increasingly challenging as the data grows.

-Let’s take a look at the len() function in action before we move on to lists and other container types in Python:
+Let’s take a look at the len() function in action before we move on to lists:

 ```
 len(disc_dict) #calls the function, passing in our disc_dict dictionary